 Amazon price check the Supermart Light Baton here.
 It was $15 when we wrote this review.

-The Practical Problems of Home Defense with the Brooklyn Crusher
+Practical Problems of Home Defense

 Outside of the obvious, which is the intruder possibly carrying a gun, the use of a bat for home defense makes good sense.
 Bats are otherwise harmless until purposely drilled into the side of someone’s skull or back.
 Few items readily available in a home could be used as both a child’s toy and the weapon of choice in a zombie apocalypse.